Exp-Intro-to-GitHub-Flow-Cohort-1/series-intro-to-github-flow-Lordreyan/README.md

 <!--
   <<< Author notes: Footer >>>
-  Add a link to get support, GitHub status page, code of conduct, license link.
+  Add a link to get support, a GitHub status page, a code of conduct, license link.
 -->

 ---